Bargarh: Culture

-Dhanu Yatra
+Dhanu Jatra

 Bargarh is known for the annual festival, Dhanu Jatra which attracts a lot of tourists worldwide.
 Dhanu Jatra or Dhanuyatra celebrated every winter, is an open stage dramatisation of Krishna Leela with virtually the whole town as a stage.
 Spanning over a period of 11 days and a radius of 8 km, with the universal theme of 'Triumph of Good over Evil'.
 It depicts the mythological story of Krishna starting from the marriage of his parents (Devaki and Basudev) till the death of Kansha, the evil king.
 For this whole period, Bargarh town turns into the mythological city of Mathura, Jeera river turns into Yamuna and Ambapali, ward of Bargarh Municipality, turns into Gopapur with Kansha (played by a theatre artist) 'ruling' over it.
 This Festival is considered as World's Largest open air theater played across an 8 kilometers radius.
 Now Dhanuyatra had been declared as a National Festival of India.